 x(x is a ball & x is red)

 In English, the formalized statement says that there exists at least one entity x, such that x is a ball and x is red.
 If the sentence is to be taken in a literal sense, then if the sentence is true, its components must all genuinely refer.
-But if so, then at least two things must be the case: (i) there must be an object in the domain over which the statement quantifies—in this case, a ball, and (ii) the predicate, “is red” must genuinely apply to it.
+But if so, then at least two things must be the case: (i) there must be an object in the domain over which the statement quantifies—in this case, a ball, and (ii) the predicate “is red” must genuinely apply to it.
 But if so, then the object in the domain must really exist.
 So unless one has good reason to think that the sentence is more plausibly given a nonliteral, figurative gloss, or unless one can replace the sentence with a paraphrase that has different referents, one is thereby ontologically committed to the existence of the ball.

 Given this sketch of how the statements we accept carry ontological commitments, consider some statements that are relevant to our topic: